Tax Saving Calculator 2025-26

 What is Section 80C and what's the maximum deduction limit?

 Section 80C allows deduction from taxable income for specific investments and expenses.
 The maximum deduction limit is ₹1.5 lakh per financial year.
-This includes EPF, PPF, ELSS, life insurance premiums, home loan principal, NSC, tax-saving FDs, and children's tuition fees.
+This includes EPF, PPF, ELSS, life insurance premiums, home loan principal repayment, NSC, tax-saving FDs (like SBI tax saving FD, HDFC tax saving FD), and children's tuition fees.
+Use our income tax saving calculator to plan your investments.

 Which are the best tax-saving investments under Section 80C?

 ELSS mutual funds offer the shortest lock-in period (3 years) with potential for higher returns (12-15%).
 PPF provides tax-free returns with 15-year lock-in.
 EPF is mandatory for salaried employees with 8.25% returns.
+Tax saving FDs from banks like SBI and HDFC offer guaranteed returns with 5-year lock-in.
 Choose based on your risk appetite and liquidity needs.

 Can I claim Section 80C deduction in the new tax regime?

 No, Section 80C deductions are not available in the new tax regime.
 The new regime offers lower tax rates but doesn't allow most deductions except standard deduction.
-You need to choose the old tax regime to claim Section 80C benefits.
+Use our old vs new tax regime calculator to compare which regime is better for you based on your investments.

 What is ELSS and why is it popular for tax saving?

 ELSS (Equity Linked Savings Scheme) are mutual funds that invest primarily in equities and offer tax deduction under Section 80C.
-They have the shortest lock-in period of 3 years among all 80C options and potential for higher returns, making them popular for tax planning.
+They have the shortest lock-in period of 3 years among all 80C options and potential for higher returns (12-15%), making them popular for tax planning.
+Use our ELSS tax saving calculator to estimate your returns.

 How does PPF work and what are its benefits?

 PPF (Public Provident Fund) has a 15-year lock-in period with currently 7.1% annual returns.
-The entire corpus including principal, interest, and maturity amount is tax-free.
+The entire corpus including principal, interest, and maturity amount is tax-free under EEE (Exempt-Exempt-Exempt) category.
 You can make partial withdrawals from the 7th year and get loan facility from the 3rd year.
+This makes PPF one of the best tax saving options for long-term wealth creation.

 Can husband and wife both claim Section 80C separately?